oven-sh/bun/docs/bundler/macros.md

 }
 ```

-The transpiler implements specicial logic for serializing common data formats like `Response`, `Blob`, `TypedArray`.
+The transpiler implements special logic for serializing common data formats like `Response`, `Blob`, `TypedArray`.

 - `TypedArray`: Resolves to a base64-encoded string.
 - `Response`: Bun will read the `Content-Type` and serialize accordingly; for instance, a `Response` with type `application/json` will be automatically parsed into an object and `text/plain` will be inlined as a string.
 Responses with an unrecognized or `undefined` `type` will be base-64 encoded.